 The best Switch games are like a tick list for everything to at least check out on Nintendo's hybrid console.
 While not every game might be to your taste, we've aimed to pull together a list of tried and tested games that should have something for everyone.
 So whether you're looking for a Switch exclusive or something a little more indie, there's something here for you.

-If you're here because you're considering a Nintendo Switch purchase, check out all the deals you can get on a Nintendo Switch bundle.
+We've got you covered for the future too, with our list of all the upcoming Switch games so you know what to add to your wishlist for 2021.
+If you're here because you're considering a Nintendo Switch OLED purchase, check out all the deals you can get on a Nintendo Switch bundle.

 25. Donkey Kong Country: Tropical Freeze

 Why should you buy it?
 If you missed out on Donkey Kong Country: Tropical Freeze the first time around thanks to its Wii U exclusivity - which is entirely plausible - you need to catch up on DK's latest adventures.
 This is a gem of a 2D platformer that's been remastered for Switch, running at 720p HD in handheld mode and at full 1080p HD on the big screen.
 Donkey Kong has never looked so good.
 You'll be side-scrolling through a variety of stunning levels, and thanks to a wide range of enemies and challenges, it never feels dull.
 And if you want our advice, it is best played with the soundtrack on full blast.

 24. Super Mario 3D World + Bowser's Fury